 Coming soon.

-The Canadian government has asked Canadian airlines to suspend all flights to Mexico and the Caribbean.
-This is not a ban on traveling to those destinations and this is not a ban on returning to Canada from those destinations.
-Canadians can simply fly to those destinations via a connecting flight in the United States.
+The Canadian government has banned all nonstop flights to India.
+This is not a ban on traveling to that country and this is not a ban on returning to Canada from that country.

 Concrete impact for Canadian travelers

-You must transit via another country to go to Mexico or the Caribbean.
+You must transit via another country to go to India.

 Current known end date